 Lastly, it’s actually really hard to find music leaders that have both sets of skills and are equally empathetic to the challenges of young people from different abilities and backgrounds.
 This is true also of MD’s and composers who can allow creative freedom within a set time frame but also deliver something musically valid and rewarding for all.
 Since Laura and I left Orchestra ONE, Kent Music have re-used two MD’s which means that as good as they are, some returning young people are not getting the full ‘NEW’ experience.
 We think that it is important for organisations to be able to look outside of their existing knowledge and take risks with new leaders.
 After all, we are expecting all of our young people to take risks so the supporting organisations should embrace that ethos too.

-Were going to be blogging about this very subject soon on the Youth Music website on behalf of Rhythmix so will send you a link.
-Were not the authority on this at all so please challenge us if you feel its appropriate as it’s all good learning.
+We’re going to be blogging about this very subject soon on the Youth Music website on behalf of Rhythmix so will send you a link.
+We’re not the authority on this at all so please challenge us if you feel its appropriate as it’s all good learning.
 Like they say, your band’s only as good as your drummer!

 Best Wishes